sidris/wordcloudV3/README.md

 ## Why Words Like "Remember" and "Smell" Might Appear Bigger

+**Frequency of Occurrence**:

-Frequency of Occurrence: Words like "remember" and "smell" may occur more often in the text of East of Eden.
+- Even without sentiment analysis, some words may seem to stand out.
+Words like "remember" and "smell" may occur more often in the text of East of Eden.

-Stopword Filtering: Common stopwords (like "the," "and," "is," etc.) are often excluded automatically by libraries like WordCloud, ensuring that the focus remains on more meaningful or thematic words.
-Relevance to Themes: If the words "remember" and "smell" are central to the book’s themes or repeated in key passages, their size will reflect that.
+- Relevance to Themes: If the words "remember" and "smell" are central to the book’s themes or repeated in key passages, their size will reflect that.

+- Use of stopword Filtering: Common stopwords (e.g., "the," "and," "is") are usually filtered out by default in libraries like WordCloud.
+This ensures the focus is on more meaningful words, such as those central to the narrative.

 ### How to View or Recreate These Figures